lyrasoft/luna-melo/README.md

 ### CSS/JS

-ShopGo dependents on `lyrasoft/favorite`, you must add these vendors to `fusionfile.mjs`
+melo dependents on `lyrasoft/favorite`, you must add these vendors to `fusionfile.mjs`

 ```javascript
 export async function install() {